AstraBert/share-a-code/README.md

 npm run start
 ```

-In the case of a production deployment, make sure to add `NEXT_PUBLIC_URL` as an environment variable pointing to the production URL of your application.
+In the case of a production deployment, make sure to add `NEXT_PUBLIC_SITE_URL` as an environment variable pointing to the production URL of your application.